Search for New Physics in Electronic Recoil Data from XENONnT

-In summary, we performed a search for new physics in the electronic recoil data from XENONnT using an exposure of 1.16\,tonne-years.
-The average ER background rate of ($16.1\pm1.3_\mathrm{stat}$)\,events/(t$\cdot$y$\cdot$keV) in the (1, 30)\,keV energy region is the lowest ever achieved in a DM search experiment.
+In summary, we performed a search for new physics in the electronic recoil data in the keV energy range from XENONnT using an exposure of 1.16\,tonne$\times$years.
+The average ER background rate of ($15.8\pm1.3_\mathrm{stat}$)\,events/(t$\cdot$y$\cdot$keV) in the (1, 30)\,keV energy region is the lowest ever achieved in a DM search experiment.
 The blind analysis shows no excess above the background, excluding our previous BSM interpretations of the XENON1T excess.
 Upper limits on solar axions, bosonic DM, and solar neutrinos with an enhanced magnetic moment are set, excluding new parameter spaces.
 A measured half-life of $^\mathrm{124}$Xe 2$\upnu$ECEC is also reported, consistent with the final XENON1T measurement~\cite{XENON:2022met}.

 XENONnT is continuing to take data at LNGS.
-Since the conclusion of SR0, upgrades to the radon removal system were made to allow for its operation in the originally foreseen combined LXe and GXe mode, resulting in a further reduction in the $^{222}$Rn background to a level $< 1\,\mathrm{\mu}\mathrm{Bq/kg}$.
-This extremely low background level coupled with a large target mass will allow XENONnT to continue to probe intriguing physics channels such as DM, solar axions, and solar neutrinos well into the future.
+Since the conclusion of SR0, upgrades to the radon removal system were made to allow for its operation in the originally foreseen combined LXe and GXe mode, resulting in a further reduction of the $^{222}$Rn activity concentration $< 1\,\mathrm{\upmu}\mathrm{Bq/kg}$.
+This extremely low background level coupled with a large target mass will allow XENONnT to continue probing intriguing physics channels such as DM, solar axions, and solar neutrinos well into the future.